HMS Ruby (1910): Design and description

 After the preceding coal-burning Beagle class, the Acorn-class destroyer saw a return to oil-firing.
 Pioneered by the Tribal class of 1905 and HMS Swift of 1907, using oil enabled a more efficient design, leading to a smaller vessel which also had increased deck space available for weaponry.
-Unlike previous destroyer designs, where the individual yards had been given discretion within the parameters set by the Admiralty, the Acorn class were a set, with the propulsion machinery the only major variation between the different ships.
+Unlike previous destroyer designs, where the individual shipyards had been given discretion within the parameters set by the Admiralty, the Acorn class were a fixed design, with the propulsion machinery the only major variation between the different ships.
 This enabled costs to be reduced.
 The ships were later renamed H class.

 Ruby had a length of 240 ft between perpendiculars and 246 ft overall, with a beam of 25 ft 5 in and a deep draught of 8 ft 6 in.
 Displacement was 730 LT normal and 855 LT full load.
 Power was provided by Parsons steam turbines fed by four White-Forster boilers and driving three shafts.
 Three funnels were fitted, the foremost tall and thin, the central short and thick and the aft narrow.
 The engines were rated at 13500 shp which gave a design speed of 27 kn.
 On trial, Ruby achieved 29.3 kn.
 The vessel carried 170 LT of fuel oil which gave a range of 1540 nmi at a cruising speed of 15 kn.

 Armament consisted of two single BL 4 in Mk VIII guns, one carried on the forecastle and another aft.
 Two single QF 12-pounder 3 in guns were mounted between the first two funnels.
 Two rotating 21 in torpedo tubes were mounted aft of the funnels, with two reloads carried, and a searchlight fitted between the tubes.
 The destroyer was later modified to carry a single Vickers QF 3-pounder 47 mm anti-aircraft gun, and depth charges for anti-submarine warfare.
 The ship's complement was 72 officers and ratings.

 Construction and career

 The 20 destroyers of the Acorn class were ordered by the Admiralty under the 1909–1910 Naval Programme.
 One of three in the class sourced from J. Samuel White, Ruby was laid down at the company's East Cowes shipyard on 15 February 1910 with yard number 1317 and launched on 4 November.
 The vessel was completed on 7 April 1911, the tenth ship in Royal Navy service to be given the name, the first recorded use being in 1596.
 On commissioning, Ruby joined the Second Destroyer Flotilla.
+The flotilla was attached to the First Fleet.